chadkluck/serverless-deploy-pipeline-atlantis/scripts-cli/README-CLI.md

 For additional information on what to enter for these prompts, refer to the root [READ ME](../README.md) or follow on-screen instructions during the execution of the script.

-After values are given for each of the prompts, CLI commands and an input file (.txt and .json respectively) will be saved to the /scripts-cli/cli/cfn/ directory.
+After values are given for each of the prompts, CLI commands and an input file (.txt and .json respectively) will be saved to the /cloudformation-pipeline-template/pipelines/ directory.
 You must also upload, or have access to an existing, CloudFormation template yaml file in S3.

 ## .gitignore

-To prevent uploading settings to your repository, all generated files (CLI prompts, input files, tags, defaults, etc) are automatically excluded from commits by the `.gitignore` file found in the /scripts-cli/ directory.
+To prevent uploading settings to your repository, all generated files (CLI prompts, input files, tags, defaults, etc) are automatically excluded from commits by the `.gitignore` file found in the /scripts-cli/, /cloudformation-pipeline-template/pipelines/, and /iam-cloudformation-service-role/roles/ directories.

 However, there is no reason you can't store these files in a repository.
-Simply delete the /scripts-cli/.gitignore file.
+Simply delete or comment the lines in those (and only those) 3 .gitignore files.

 ## Saved Defaults